operator-framework/java-operator-sdk/docs/documentation/features.md

 The name of the finalizers can be specified, in case it is not, a name will be generated.

-Automatic finalizer handling can be turned off, so when configured no finalizer will be added or removed.
 See [`@ControllerConfiguration`](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/reconciler/ControllerConfiguration.java)
 annotation for more details.